Overview

 Speech and language services may be provided by HSE in settings including health centres, hospitals and schools.
 They deal with persons with speech, language, fluency, voice and swallowing issues.
 They may be available through the HSE or voluntary services.

-Services are provided free and children are prioritized in most areas.
+Services are provided free, and children are prioritized in most areas.
 Service may be provided in schools.

-Adults must generally be referred by general practitioners or a public health nurses as part of combined care in public hospitals.
+Adults must generally be referred by general practitioners or public health nurses as part of combined care in public hospitals.
 Priority is given to persons who have had strokes, accidents or progressive neurological disorders.

 Home Help Services